b3b00/csly/README.md

 ## Getting started ##

-If you'd like to get coding right away, read the  [quick getting-started guide](https://github.com/b3b00/csly/wiki/getting-started) hich will guide you through the implementation of a basic parser.parser.
+If you'd like to get coding right away, read the  [quick getting-started guide](https://github.com/b3b00/csly/wiki/getting-started), which will guide you through the implementation of a basic parser.

 ## Documentation and examples ##